B3at/Kubernetes-Autoscaler-Docs/docs/Assessment Scheme.md

 Assessment Process:
 -
-The Scheme derived earlier can now be categorized in to different steps of the Assessment Process:
+The Scheme derived earlier can now be categorized into different steps of the Assessment Process:
 1-2 Basic research
 3-4 Autoscaler Setup
 5-11 Autoscaler Usage